ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ## Apache configuration

-Now that we determined how we ideally want session resumption features to be configured we should take a look at a popular web servers and proxies to see whether that is supported, starting with Apache.
+Now that we determined how we ideally want session resumption features to be configured we should take a look at a popular web servers and load balancers to see whether that is supported, starting with Apache.

 ### Configuring the Session Cache